Post-Apply Verification

 Many Systems, One Applicant Experience

-The core issue wasn’t just confusing messaging and outdated screen templates.
+The problem wasn’t just poor messaging or outdated screens.
 It was a fragmented, legacy system.
-Verification relied on multiple backend systems, each triggering different checks based on risk signals.
-Individually, those systems worked.
-But together, they created an inconsistent experience with unclear messaging and unpredictable next steps.
+Multiple backend systems triggered verification checks independently based on risk signals.
+In isolation, they worked.
+Together, they created an inconsistent and unpredictable experience with no clear path for applicants.

 Visualize The Ecosystem

-We started by making the system visible.
-I led efforts to map the full verification ecosystem across review rules, system dependencies, operational workflows, and performance data.
-What emerged was a fragmented system, where disconnected logic across teams and platforms was driving inconsistent decisions, user confusion, and operational inefficiency.
+I started by making the system visible.
+I led the effort to map the full verification ecosystem, bringing together fragmented rules, system dependencies, and operational workflows into a single view.
+What emerged was a disconnected system where inconsistent logic across teams and platforms was driving unpredictable decisions, user confusion, and operational inefficiency.

-From there, I co-facilitated cross-functional working sessions to reframe the problem and align teams around a more cohesive model.
-A central tension was balancing consistency with edge-case handling.
-Over time, the system had accumulated exceptions that introduced variability in how verification was applied.
+I then aligned cross-functional leaders around a more cohesive model.
+A key tension was balancing consistency with edge-case handling, as the system had accumulated exceptions that introduced variability in how verification was applied.

-We made a deliberate decision to prioritize consistency, standardizing the majority of verification scenarios and limiting exceptions to clearly defined cases.
-This reduced variability, simplified the experience, and created a more predictable system for both users and internal teams, while still meeting compliance and operational needs.
+I made a deliberate decision to prioritize consistency, standardizing the majority of verification scenarios and limiting exceptions to clearly defined cases.
+This reduced variability, simplified the experience, and created a more predictable system for both users and internal teams, while still meeting compliance and operational requirements.

-This led to a future-state service blueprint that gave teams and leadership a shared understanding of the system, enabling more consistent decision-making and aligning execution across teams.
+The result was a future-state service blueprint that gave teams and leadership a shared model of the system, enabling aligned execution and more consistent decision-making across the experience.

 Future-state blueprint model created to illustrate swimlanes and review rules affected by modernization.

-Using the blueprint as a foundation, we created mobile-first prototypes to evaluate how applicants understood verification requests and document uploads.
+Using the service blueprint as a foundation, I led the development of mobile-first prototypes to evaluate how applicants understood verification requests and document uploads.

-Usability testing revealed a critical gap in expectations.
-Applicants believed the process was complete after submission, so when verification appeared, it felt like an interruption rather than a continuation of the application, leading applicants to disengage at a critical step.
+Testing revealed a critical expectation gap.
+Applicants believed the process was complete after submission, so when verification appeared, it felt like an interruption rather than a continuation of the application.
+This misalignment led to disengagement at a key moment in the journey.

 Wireflow visualization of 3 main verification scenarios based on performance data and path analysis.